Peergos/mobile/README.md

 ## Basic Requirements

 A list of the basic requirements can be found online in the [Gluon documentation](https://docs.gluonhq.com/#_requirements).
+Install the Gluon GraalVM build:  https://github.com/gluonhq/graal/releases/tag/gluon-22.1.0.1-Final

 ## Quick instructions